-- 8. The intent of the legislation is to help low- and middle-income families afford the school of their choice.
-In some cases, parents will choose to home school their children.
-Home schooling is a legitimate option for parents but it can be expensive.
-Therefore, the authors have included home-schooling expenses in the qualifying costs for the tuition tax credit.
-We would encourage legislators to clearly define what home-schooling expenses will be allowed since experience has shown that some hostile revenue agencies have disallowed legitimate home-schooling expenses such as music and language lessons. - 9.
+- 5. The bill limits the tax credit an individual, married couple, or corporation can claim to 50 percent of their tax liability.
+While most states have chosen to implement a dollar cap on the tax credit available to each entity, this methodology is more equitable since it adjusts the cap to treat all taxpayers proportionately the same.
+The authors chose 50 percent because, in general, states spend about one-half of their income tax receipts on education.
+Allowing taxpayers to claim a tax credit for more than 50 percent of their liability opens the program up to charges that money is being diverted from non-education programs to support private schools. - 6.
+The bill allows a taxpayer to carry forward any unused tax credits for up to three years.
+Individual incomes and corporate profits are often quite volatile.
+As a result, taxpayers may not have a liability against which to claim a credit in certain years.
+Yet the need for scholarship assistance by a student is likely to be relatively constant.
+Therefore, it is important to allow taxpayers to carry forward unused tax credits into other tax years to ensure that taxpayers have an incentive to continue to contribute to scholarship granting organizations even in years in which the taxpayer has no tax liability. - 7.
 The model legislation requires the establishment of scholarship granting organizations to protect scholarship recipients, frustrate attempts at fraud, and measure the impact of the program without heavy government regulation of private contributions and private schools.
-We prefer rigorous self-regulation over-intrusive government regulation. - 10.
+We prefer rigorous self-regulation by taxpayers and independent regulation of private school participation by SGO's in lieu of intrusive government regulation. - 8.
 The goal of this legislation is to provide every parent with the opportunity to send their child to the school that best meets their child's needs regardless of their family's income.
 The need for scholarship assistance is obviously greatest among low-income families.
-This requirement ensures that a proportionate amount of the scholarship assistance is given to the families financially least able to send their child to the school of their choice. - 11.
+This requirement ensures that a proportionate amount of the scholarship assistance is given to the families financially least able to send their child to the school of their choice. - 9.
 The goal of the program is to expand the number of families who can afford to send their children to the school of their choice.
-Therefore legislators may wish to require that a certain percentage of the scholarship assistance go to children who were not already in private schools.
+Therefore, legislators may wish to require that a certain percentage of the scholarship assistance go to children who were not already in private schools.
 This will also hold down the costs of the program and increase the efficiency of the financial incentive for expanding choice.
-This requirement will be particularly important in states that choose to place a total dollar cap on the tax credit program since a limited amount of tax credits could be claimed for scholarship assistance to students previously attending private schools. - 12.
-The purpose of the criminal background checks is to protect both the contributors and recipients of scholarship assistance from potential fraud or mismanagement of the funds.
-The legislation gives the scholarship granting organizations the responsibility to do background checks, which gives them the power to exclude potential risks from the organization and alleviates liability issues for their employment decisions.
+This requirement will be particularly important in states that choose to place a total dollar cap on the tax credit program since a limited amount of tax credits could be claimed for scholarship assistance to students previously attending private schools.
+By the Center for Media and Democracy www.nrwatch.ncg